-- 1. be able to identify key local and international issues and recognise leading edge ideas within selected fields of education, both within their own specialist area and in wider areas of education; - 2 he evers of a variety of standpoints and he able to emply these different standpoints to their - 2. be aware of a variety of standpoints and be able to apply these different standpoints to their specialised area of study;
+- 1. be able to identify key local and international issues and recognise leading edge ideas within selected fields of education, both within their own specialist area and in wider areas of education; - 2. be aware of a variety of standpoints and be able to apply these different standpoints to their specialised area of study;